Buyers Guide

 I’m going to do my best to balance theme, fun, and efficiency.
 If a unit or box features all three in droves, I’m going to highlight it as best I can.
 I’m going to divide it out by faction as well, since I strongly advise new players to buy one faction and stick with that until they’re comfortable with the game.
 We won’t cover terrain packs or third party accessories which have no inherent gameplay value (which you typically only see in the hands of players who know they want to keep investing in the game anyway) because there is a LOT of product out there and we have to keep things from getting TOTALLY out of control.

-Something to keep in mind if you are brand new: Though learning games and a few tournaments are played using “Skirmish” rules (500 points, usually 5-6 units) the “standard” game of legion is 800 points (with 8-11ish units) which should generally be your goal.
+Something to keep in mind: the “standard” game of legion is 1000 points (with 10-13ish units) which should generally be your goal.
 I’d also like to kindly remind new players they shouldn’t be overwhelmed at all the purchases I’m suggesting, collections are often built over very long periods of time and nothing about this guide is sacred.
-You also don’t have to go “all-in” to know what the full game is like: you CAN field a complete army at a game night or even a tournament with nothing more than a Battle Force box and an Essentials Kit.
+You also don’t have to go “all-in” to know what the full game is like: you CAN field a nearly complete army at a game night or even a tournament with nothing more than a Battle Force box, one other expansion set, and an Essentials Kit.
 You wouldn’t have many options in doing so, but it would at least give you an actual taste of the game if you’re not convinced yet to really “take the plunge.”

 Finally, all the links I’m posting are to Asmodee’s store or Google shopping if Asmodee doesn’t have it listed, this is not an endorsement of buying from them but rather for the purpose of standardized product ID, the SKU numbers are there on the page so you can help your LGS find them if needed.
 Ideally you can buy or order these from your brick and mortar local game store, of it that’s not an option then you should find whatever the best deal is of course.